 So we meditate, we obtain therapy, we do everything in our power to “deal with” this aspect of our experience.

-And yet, even in those that don’t “struggle” with anxiety, still disclose that they get anxious.
+And yet, even those who don’t “struggle” with anxiety disclose that they get anxious.
 It’s because fear and anxiety are often two words that we put together, due to viewing them as part of a single experience.
 But, unlike fear, what if we viewed anxiety as our teacher rather than something to resist, cope with, or manage?

 I often see anxious clients in my private practice, and when I met Darcy she already had a host of doctors and other professionals giving her options.
 From intense medication to behavioral therapy, she had gone through it all.
 I remember sitting in a session, designing with her, a plan to allow her to have decreased anxiety.
 I felt we had covered all the variables, and Darcy also agreed with this.
 Yet the next week Darcy reported not only that the plan did not work, but that her anxiety was worse than ever.